 head of cabbage

-You’ll want to cut this into small bite sized pieces, or you could shred it into more of a mayonnaise cole slaw consistency if you would rather.
+You’ll want to cut this into small bite sized pieces, or you could shred it into more of a cole slaw consistency if you would rather.
 The smaller the pieces the more pungent the flavor in each piece.
 Unlike our baked cabbage steaks there is no need to use a knife when eating this jar full of goodness.
 To make it the EASIEST way you’ll need:

 Pickled Cabbage Slaw Ingredients